 - Edit your data source.

-- In the upper left, click FILTER BY EMAIL.
+- Click FILTER BY EMAIL.

 - Select the field in your data source that contains viewer email addresses.